PerryHighCS/JFXSortDemo/README.md

 via properties.

 ## Adding Sorting Algorithms
+Sorting algorithms need to extend the abstract class SteppableSorter in order to be run by the demo.
 Sorting algorithms can be added to the package run.mycode.sortdemo.sort .
+Classes added to the package that extend SteppableSorter will be automatically added to the Sorting Method ChoiceBox when the program starts.

-Sorting algorithms need to implement the interface SteppableSorter in order to be run by the demo.
-Classes added to the package that implement this interface will be automatically added to the Sorting Method ChoiceBox when the program starts.
-The algorithms provided can be used as an example of converting common algorithms into steppable versions.
-Ideally for this project, one "step" of an algorithm corresponds to one access to the data being sorted, but may also represent a complicated step in the algorithm, such as preparing to sort or changing state in the algorithm.
-See MergeSorter, HeapSorter, and QuickSorter for examples of how recursive algorithms can be made steppable.
+Sorting algorithms should use the semaphore named step to pause between "steps".
-BubbleSort and MergeSorter use a semaphore to more easily adapt a sorting algorithm to being stepped.
+Ideally for this demo, one "step" of an algorithm corresponds to one access to the data being sorted, but may also represent a complicated step in the algorithm, such as preparing to sort or changing state in the algorithm.
+The step semaphore is released each time step() is called, so before accessing the array, use step.acquire() to wait.